School Board Policy 732 -

 III.
 Credit Card Usage

-A. The school board shall authorize the superintendent to annually identify the employees who are authorized to make purchases on behalf of the district.
+A. The School Board shall authorize the superintendent or designee to identify the employees who are authorized to make purchases on behalf of the district.
 Credit cards shall only be used by those employees authorized to make purchases.

 B. Purchases made with a credit card must be consistent with state law and guidance from the Minnesota Office of the State Auditor.